-The No 2 Bill re-introduces three measures:
+The Bill introduces three measures:

-1. FTB Part A rate:
+1. Family Tax Benefit (FTB) Part A rate:

-From July 2018:

-- Increase of \$10.08 per child in the fortnightly rates of FTB Part A; - Equivalent increases in the rates of youth allowance and disability support pension (DSP) for children under 18 and living at home of around \$10.44 per fortnight.
+From 1 July 2018, an increase of \$10.08 per child in the fortnightly rates of FTB Part A with equivalent increases in the rates of youth allowance and disability support pension (DSP) for children under 18 and living at home of around \$10.44 per fortnight.

-2. FTB Part B rate:
+2. Changes to the rules for FTB Part B rate: